 Quite a few companies made it to the very top.
 Most startups in Israel from the beginning aim for the global market since the local one is really small.
 The trend is that at some point, a successful startup is acquired by a global company that helps to take it to the next level.
 Since most expansion opportunities are abroad, it makes sense to merge with a strategic partner.
 Otherwise, it would be difficult to penetrate foreign markets and take over a substantial market share.

 Let’s look at some of the Israeli companies making it big on the global market:

 Wix is a cloud-based website creation platform with over 78 million users worldwide.
 It was founded already 10 years ago.
 Now is one of the major players in the global market and in 2013 it made its debut on NASDAQ.
 Though a big company now, Wix has maintained its agility and startup culture as well as its headquarters in Tel Aviv.

-Waze is a community-based road navigation system that was aquired by Google in 2013 for US $1.3 billion.
-It also won the Best Overall Mobile App award at the 2013 Mobile World Congress, beating Dropbox, Flipboard and others.
+Waze is a community-based road navigation system that was acquired by Google in 2013 for $1.3 billion.
+It also won the Best Overall Mobile App award at the 2013 Mobile World Congress, beating Dropbox, Flipboard, and others.

 Viber is an instant messaging and Voice over IP app for smartphones.
-Founded in 2010 by 2 friends from the Israel Defence Forces, it reached 900 million users in 2012 and was aquired by Rakuten for US $900 million in 2014.
+Founded in 2010 by 2 friends from the Israel Defence Forces, it reached 900 million users in 2012 and was acquired by Rakuten for $900 million in 2014.

-Failure is percieved as part of the learning process and therefore, even if you tried something and it didn’t work out, it is not the end of the world.
+Failure is perceived as part of the learning process and therefore, even if you tried something and it didn’t work out, it is not the end of the world.